openbmc/hiomapd/Documentation/mbox_protocol.md

 1. Commands sent from the Host to the BMC
 2. Responses sent from the BMC to the Host in response to commands
-3. Asyncronous events raised by the BMC
+3. Asynchronous events raised by the BMC

 ### General Use